Spider Solitaire Empty

 Start Treating Empty Columns Like Gold

-If there's one thing to take away from this article, it's that empty columns deserve your obsessive attention.
+If there's one thing to take away from this article, it's that empty columns deserve deliberate attention.
 They're not just convenient.
-They're often the difference between a win and a loss.
+They are often the difference between a board that can still be reorganized and a board that has to take an ugly stock deal.

 Focus on the 5-card columns early.
 Guard your empty spaces jealously once you create them.
 Use them for sorting, not just parking random cards.
-Think twice before dropping a King into that precious open spot.
+Think twice before dropping a King into that precious open spot unless the move clearly improves the board.

-Next time you play, try this: before every move, glance at whether the move brings you closer to an empty column or further away.
+Next time you play, try this: before every move, glance at whether the move brings you closer to an empty column or further away, and whether it keeps the board eligible for the next stock deal.
 That simple awareness will change how you see the board.

 Empty columns are your lifeline.
 Treat them that way.